 When the stores open, you’ll be able to go inside and talk to the budtenders about what type of product will work best for you and your condition.
 Here is what you should expect regarding dispensaries.

-You should read about nearby medical marijuana stores beforehand and try to find those that focus on patient care.
-You want your first experience to be educational and relaxed, so avoid dispensaries that will simply rush you out the door after you pick out your meds.
+You should read about nearby medical marijuana stores beforehand and try to find those that focus on medical marijuana consumer care.
+You want your first experience to be educational and relaxed, so avoid dispensaries that will simply rush you out the door after you pick out your product.
 Feel free to begin researching strains and products, but keep in mind that product information will not always be accurate on menu websites.

 You will also need to have your medical marijuana card in hand, along with your Florida ID card.
 You should also bring cash since it is unlikely the first few dispensaries will be able to accept card purchases.

 When you get to the dispensary, keep in mind that there may be a line and you’ll most likely have to wait.
 Spend this bonus time with a crossword puzzle or your cell phone to keep yourself occupied until it’s your turn.

 When you finally get back to see your budtender, be sure to ask questions!
 Don’t feel intimidated.
 The budtenders at these dispensaries will be experts on cannabis and how each cannabinoid might work for you.
 You may feel like you know what you want, but asking questions will make it easier for you to find the medicine that is guaranteed to help you.